artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

    subprocess.call(args)

 Once you've created a command, the process of registering it is similar to creating a new identification tool.
-The folling examples will use the Python normalization script above.
+The following examples will use the Python normalization script above.

 First, create a new tool record: